-Listen to BAME staff and parents' perspectives before you try to solve any problems
+Listen to the perspectives of staff and parents who are BAME before you try to solve any problems

 If you aren't from a BAME background yourself, you might not be aware of the problems BAME members of your community face.

-By involving BAME staff and parents in your plans to tackle racism and make your school more inclusive, you can tailor your approach to suit your community.
+By involving staff and parents who are affected by racism in your plans to tackle racism and make your school more inclusive, you can tailor your approach to suit your community.
 You'll also reduce the risk of being tokenistic in your response.

-This needs to be a collaborative process but remember that it’s up to you to do the heavy lifting to make change happen in your school – you shouldn't expect your BAME staff and parents to come up with solutions.
+This needs to be a collaborative process, but remember that it’s up to you to do the heavy lifting to make change happen in your school – you shouldn't expect staff and parents who are BAME to come up with solutions.
 This working group should allow you to get their insights, host an ongoing discussion, and create an action plan based on what you hear (more on the action plan later).

-It's up to you to make change happen – you shouldn't expect your BAME staff and parents to come up with solutions
+It's up to you to make change happen – you shouldn't expect staff and parents who are BAME to come up with solutions

 Give priority to BAME staff and parents who want to attend, but keep it open for anyone to join.

-Representatives from the SLT and governing board should also attend, regardless of their ethnicity.
+Representatives from the senior leadership team and governing board should also attend, regardless of their ethnicity.

-Once you've sent out this invitation, speak directly to any BAME staff and parents in your school community, and encourage them to attend.
+Once you've sent out this invitation, speak directly to any staff and parents who are BAME in your school community, and encourage them to attend.
 Be clear that:

 - You're not expecting them to lead this or find solutions themselves

-- You want their perspective on the gaps or weaknesses they see in your school's approach to anti-racism and inclusivity, so you can work towards making your school more inclusive for BAME staff, parents and pupils
+- You want their perspective on the gaps or weaknesses they see in your school's approach to anti-racism and inclusivity, so you can work towards making your school more inclusive for staff, parents and pupils who are BAME

-The exact size of your group will depend on how large your school is.
+The size of your group will depend on how large your school is.

 Try to get hard-to-reach parents involved